CN3ves/5-/docs/index.md

 > **Brawl**: Reflects an extensive battle and combat training, both psychical and mental.
 Influences the character's effectiveness when in violent confrontation with other creatures *(combat situations)*.

 > **Mingle**: Reflects an extensive understanding of others' motives, desires and feelings.
-Influences the character's effectiveness when interating non-violently with sentient creatures *(social situations)*.
+Influences the character's effectiveness when interacting non-violently with sentient creatures *(social situations)*.

 > **Check**: Reflects a particular eye for details and understanding what they mean.
 Influences the character's effectiveness when dealing with objects and finding out-of-place details *(other situations)*.
 <details>
   <summary><u><i>At Character Creation...</i></u></summary>
   All attributes are set to 0, reflecting an average effectiveness for each type situation.
-A player can choose one single attribute that his character excels at (+1), by sacrificing another attribute (-1), indicating that the character spent more time than usual doing one type of situation, and consequently less time than usual practicing the other.
+A player can choose one single attribute that his character excels at (+1), by sacrificing another attribute (-1), indicating that the character spent more time than usual doing one type of situation, and consequently less time than usual practising the other.
 </details>

 ### 1.3 Character skills